Pelvic Exam at a Glance

 There are some simple steps you can take to prepare for your exam.

-- Don't have vaginal intercourse or insert anything in your vagina for a day or two before your visit.
+- Don't have vaginal intercourse or insert anything in your vagina for a day or so before your visit.

 - Women shouldn't douche.
 But if you do, don't douche for at least 24 hours before your visit.
 For more accurate test results, don't use any other vaginal products, either.
 They can hide many vaginal conditions.